EutechCybernetic/lucy-pro-documentation/es6javascrip.md

 <a name='setAttribute'></a>

 ### setAttribute(name,value)
-Asynchronously  the attribute code/name with the value code/value in the current model instance This function returns a promise that will complete once the attribute value is set.
+Asynchronously  the attribute `name` with the value `value` in the current model instance This function returns a promise that will complete once the attribute value is set.